hashgraph/hedera-cli/README.md

 Flags:

 - **File:** (optional) Filename of the backup file to restore.
+If you don't provide a filename, the CLI tool will list all available backups and ask you to select one.
 - **Restore Accounts:** (optional) Restores the accounts section of the state.
 - **Restore Tokens:** (optional) Restores the tokens section of the state.
 - **Restore Scripts:** (optional) Restores the scripts section of the state.

-You can combine the flags to restore only certain parts of the state.
+Example: You can combine the flags to restore only certain parts of the state.
 For example, you can restore only the accounts and tokens section of the state by using the following command:

 ```sh
 hcli backup restore -f state.backup.1704321015228.json --restore-accounts --restore-tokens